Simple, satisfying meals to help you hit your protein goals (without losing your mind).

 Directions:

-Cook the turkey first, toss in veggies, pour eggs over and scramble.
+Cook the turkey first, toss in veggies, pour eggs over and scramble with the cottage cheese.

 Why it doesn’t suck: Savory, filling, and reheats well for meal prep.
 Throw it in a wrap if you want carbs.